Four days that changed Germany

 On Thursday 10 years ago a huge earthquake hit the northeast of Japan, unleashing a tsunami that smashed into the country’s coastline.
 While nuclear power plants survived the magnitude nine quake, the wave swamped the Fukushima nuclear plant causing its backup electricity to fail.

 With no electricity, the reactor cores could no longer be cooled.
 A day later an explosion ripped through one reactor.
-Two days a further explosion occurred, while the cores continued to melt.
+Two days later, a further explosion occurred, while the cores continued to melt.
 Hundreds of thousands of people had to be evacuated.
 To this day, the toxic mess at Fukushima still hasn’t been cleared up.

 It was one of the worst disasters in Japan’s post-war history.
 But Germans were also transfixed by the images of the explosions at the reactors.
 Although the disaster happened 9,000 kilometres away, it had dramatic consequences here too.